robertheeter/ticker/README.md

 2. `sudo python3 ticker.py` to run `ticker.py`.
 The password for Debian is likely `temppwd`.

 ### ***Widgets***
 See the widget class Python files in the [**ticker**](https://github.com/rcheeter/ticker/tree/main/ticker) folder in this repository for more detailed documentation.
+All of the provided widgets rely on the ['Pillow'](https://pillow.readthedocs.io/en/stable/) library to create and display 64x32 pixel images to the LED matrix.

 #### [Widget](https://github.com/rcheeter/ticker/blob/main/ticker/widget.py)
 Generic Widget class to display a white screen and supporting functions.
 Contains some general LED matrix and graphics parameters, including the pixel dimensions of the matrix and fonts.